zhaoguangyuan123/Awesome-SIGGRAPH-Computational-Optics/README.md

 1. Help researchers stay up-to-date with developments in the field;
 2. Provide an entry point for those new or curious about Computational Optics;
 3. Highlight key papers and their contributions.

+> ⚠️ **Note**
+> This list is hard to be comprehensive.
+Tracking all the related papers in the past years is a hard job as we can miss some related papers.
+If you know of a paper that should be added, please open an issue or submit a pull request or contact us via email.

 ## Overview